-6. As conscientious modellers, let's first check the assumptions of our linear model by creating plots of the residuals.
+- 6. As conscientious researchers, let's first check the assumptions of our linear model by creating plots of the residuals.
 Remember, that you can split your plotting device into 2 rows and 2 columns using the par() function before you create the plots.
-Check each of the assumptions using these plots and report whether your model meets these assumptions.

-7. Use the anova() function to produce the ANOVA table of your linear model.
+Check each of the assumptions using these plots and report whether your model meets these assumptions. - 7.
+Use the anova() function to produce the ANOVA table of your linear model.
 Remember, this ANOVA table is based on sequential sums of squares (the order of the explanatory variables matters).
 The only P value that we should interpret is the one that occurs in the second to last row of the table (the one above 'Residuals').
 This is the interaction term between FGRAZE and LOGAREA (FGRAZE:LOGAREA).
 What is the null hypothesis associated with this interaction term?

 Do we reject or fail to reject this hypothesis?

 What is the biological interpretation of this interaction term?
 Can we say anything about the hypotheses for the main effects of FGRAZE or LOGAREA?

-8. OK, now for the part you all know and love!
+- 8. OK, now for the part you all know and love!
 Use the summary() function on your model object to produce the table of parameter estimates.
-Using this output, take each line in turn and answer the following questions: (A) what does this parameter estimate?
-(B) What is the biological interpretation of the corresponding estimate?
-(C) What is the null hypothesis associated with it?
-(D) Do you reject or fail to reject this hypothesis?
+Using this output, take each line in turn and answer the following questions: - what does this parameter estimate? - What is the biological interpretation of the corresponding estimate? - What is the null hypothesis associated with it? - Do you reject or fail to reject this hypothesis?

 Also compare the multiple R2 from this model the models you created in the previous two exercises.
-I encourage you to get someone to discuss your answers with you if you are confused :).